 Prostatitis is swelling or infection of the prostate gland.
-It can cause pain at the tip of the penis or when urinating or ejaculation.
-You may also wake up at night frequently to urinate or feel like you’re not fully empting your bladder.
+It can cause pain at the tip of the penis or when urinating or ejaculating.
+You may also wake up frequently during the night to urinate or feel like you’re not fully emptying your bladder.

 Call to make an appointment at one of our locations today!